WHAT IS IPM?

-D E F I N I T I O NIntegrated Pest Management (IPM) is a sustainable approach to manage pests that combines prevention, avoidance, pest monitoring and suppression in a manner that minimizes health, economic, and environmental risk.
-IPM serves as a framework to provide an effective, comprehensive, low-risk approach to protect people and resources from pests.
+Integrated Pest Management (IPM) is a sustainable approach to manage pests that uses the PAMS approach (Prevention, Avoidance, Monitoring and Suppression) in a manner that minimizes health, economic, and environmental risk.
+IPM is "Intelligent Pest Management"; backed by science and designed to provide safe and effective solutions that protect people and resources from pests.

-and designed to be a first-line resource for IPM information to the rural and urban communities
+IPM OKLAHOMA! is a diverse, highly interdisciplinary program intended to be a first-line resource for IPM information to the rural and urban communities of Oklahoma.

-- Assisting and supporting existing, new and expanding plant and animal industries in Oklahoma with effective pest management solutions.
+- Existing, new and expanding plant and animal industries in Oklahoma.

-- Developing effective IPM plans that can be used by non-agricultural stakeholders, such as schools, urban ecosystems, landscapes and home gardens.
+- Non-agricultural resources such as schools, urban communities, landscapes and home gardens.

-The Oklahoma IPM program is field oriented and encourages partnerships and collaboration with professionals in agricultural production such as; crop consultants, pest control, grain elevator, milling, retail nurseries and greenhouses, municipal and school system employees and other interested stakeholders.
+IPM OKLAHOMA! is field oriented and we encourage collaboration with crop consultants, pest control operators, grain elevator managers, flour millers, retail nursery and greenhouse managers, natural resource managers, municipal and school system employees and other interested stakeholders.

-The success of the OSU IPM program relies upon cooperation with individuals from many private and public organizations, and core support provided by Oklahoma State University's Division of Agricultural Sciences and Natural Resources, the Oklahoma Cooperative Extension Service and the Oklahoma Agricultural Experiment Station.
+IPM OKLAHOMA! receives core support from the National Institute of Food and Agriculture through Oklahoma State University's Division of Agriculture and Natural Resources, the Oklahoma Cooperative Extension Service and the Oklahoma Agricultural Experiment Station.

 IPM OKLAHOMA! works closely with the Pesticide Safety Education Program, the Oklahoma Department of Agriculture, Food and Forestry and the Environmental Protection Agency in Region 6 to ensure that pesticides are used only as needed, and applied in a safe, environmentally responsible manner.